steveshogren/hugo-blog/content/page/training.md

 talk your ear off all night!
 This is great, you've made a friend!

 Let everyone you meet know that you are trying to break into the field.
 Ask for recommendations and suggestions.
-If you tell them about doing SICP to learn how to program, if they know what it is, they will be majorly impressed.
+If they know what SICP is, they will be majorly impressed with your progress.

 ### Step 6 - Small Project (~100 hours)